 Part 4.
 Oral Board and Unit Certification: Conducted at the Unit level for evaluating members’ knowledge, skills, maturity, and judgment for final certification as a Boarding Officer.

 Potential candidates shall complete the online BOQSP Enrollment Form by clicking the link below.
 Upon submission the form will automatically email the candidates command representative.
-The command shall endorse the request and then forward it to the BOQSP Manager.

 U. S. Coast Guard Maritime Law Enforcement Academy